ttoino/feup-cpm-proj1/readme.md

 ## Overview
 TikTek is a mobile app created on a project regarding the Mobile Computing course.
 Its main functionalities include buying event tickets and ordering from the theater cafeteria, offering an immersive experience for customers.

+## Development Process

+The development of the TikTek project followed a structured approach, progressing through key stages to ensure the successful delivery of the application.

+### Mock-ups on Figma

+The project began with the creation of interactive mock-ups using Figma, providing a visual representation of the application's user interface.
+You can access the Figma mock-ups [here](https://www.figma.com/file/be4fFeNXVfwz2kkCn2Rdp2/App?type=design&node-id=0%3A1&mode=design&t=MxgVdYSaBsSuLdpI-1)

+### Frontend and Backend Implementation

+Following the mock-ups creatin, we then started developing the frontend.
+This phase involved translating the visual design elements from Figma into functional frontend components.
+Each page and feature outlined in the mock-ups was implemented iteratively, allowing for easier prototyping.

+Simultaneously, backend development and server setup were initiated to support the frontend implementation.
+The backend infrastructure was designed to handle data storage, processing, and user authentication, ensuring seamless communication between the client-side application and the server.

+### Iterative Improvement

+Throughout the development process, iterative improvements were made to both frontend and backend components based on feedback using the app and evolving requirements, ensuring a user-friendly and robust application.

 ## Architecture

 A solid architecture is essential in mobile app development to make it less prone to errors, ensuring flexibility, scalability and maintainability.
 Well structured components promote modularity, simplyfing app development.